andries-sn/business-mapped-enum-sample/README.md

 # Handling business mapped values as Enums

-Sample how to use declare custom  `static` lookups on enums in Kotlin.
+Sample how to use and declare custom lookups on enums based business codes.

 This enables code patterns such as: